Frequently Asked Questions

 Bakewell Wool Gathering is a two-day festival dedicated to wool, yarn, fibres, and related crafts.
 We're based at Bakewell Wool Gathering in the Peak District and run every year in May.
 Our about us page explains more.

-Bakewell Wool Gathering will return in October 2024.
-We'll announce the exact date when we've confirmed it with the venue.
+Bakewell Wool Gathering will return on Saturday 19th and Sunday 20th October 2024.
 Doors open at 10am for prepaid tickets and 11am for on the day tickets.
 Doors close at 4pm.

 All exhibitors will accept cash payments and most accept card payments too.
 If you want to confirm with a particular exhibitor, you can get in touch with them using the contact details we have listed for them.
 There is no ATM at the venue but there are plenty in Bakewell town centre, which is only a short walk away.